-Q & A with Yerko Ivelic, Co-Founder, Cascada Expediciones – Santiago, Chile.
-Winner of TripAdvisor's 2016 Certificate of Excellence.
-"Explore the Immensity."
+Q & A with Yerko Ivelic, Co-Founder, Cascada Expediciones, Santiago, Chile.
+A TripAdvisor Certificate of Excellence Winner.
+Exploring the Immensity that is Chile.

 WERE YOU INVOLVED IN OUTDOOR ACTIVITIES AS A CHILD?